OlhaKi/Reiforcement-Learning-Udacity-p3_collab-compet/Report.md

     'noise_theta': 0.15,
     'noise_sigma': 0.01,
 #### Result of this project:
-Given the chosen architecture and parameters, our results are :
+Given the chosen architecture and parameters, our results are :<br>
+Environment solved in 334 episodes!
+Average Score: 0.50380

 A plot of rewards per episode is included to illustrate that the agents get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 The submission reports the number of episodes needed to solve the environment.

 The submission has concrete future ideas for improving the agent's performance.

 ## Concrete future ideas: